 Note: two (2) page resumes are absolutely acceptable.
 Resumes should have enough detail about the experiences you’ve completed and skills you’re developing that a person who does not know you can develop a solid understanding prior to reading your reflective essay.

 Please submit a 2-3 page essay (limited to 1000-1500 words) to address the following:

-Note: You do not need to repeat the information contained in your resume in your personal statement.
-You should focus on sharing your experience of your activities, as well as the insights and perspectives you gained.
+Note: You do not need to (and should not) simply repeat the information contained in your resume in your personal statement.
+The focus should be on sharing your experience of your activities, as well as the insights and perspectives you gained.